Cloud-SPAN/03genomics/_episodes/01-writing-scripts.md

 ~~~
 {: .bash}

-Note that you are always running `scp` locally, but that *doesn't* mean that
+Note that you always run `scp` locally, but that *doesn't* mean that
 you can only move files from your local computer.
 In order to move a file from your local computer to an AWS instance, the command would look like this:

 ~~~